grd32grd/-restaurant-directory/README.md

 - Deployed using Terraform

 Description:
-- Web application using a cloud mongoDB database to store information on users as well as their orders from the numerous restaurants in the directory.
+- Web application that allows users to log-in to a directory and order items from a variety of restaurants.
+Utilizes a mongoDB database stored in the cloud to store info on the users, their profile settings, and watch orders they process.

 How to Install The Necessary Dependencies using NPM:
 - On the command line, enter the following commands to download the dependencies